acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/api-modules.md

 We've grouped them into four categories according to their function:

  1. Building a UI
- 2. Interacting With the Web
+ 2. Interacting with the Web
- 3. Interacting With the Browser
+ 3. Interacting with the Browser
- 4. Dealing With Data
+ 4. Dealing with Data

 ## Building a UI ##